 - 1. Submit a complete draft to the Thesis Committee, who certifies that the thesis is ready for presentation.
 Note that university policy gives one month for faculty to complete and return comments on a thesis draft, and there may be several rounds of edits.

 - Prospectus.
 By the 6th week of the third quarter in residence, Master’s students must submit a prospectus for their thesis research.
 This 10 page double-spaced document includes an abstract, statement of research problem, background, methods, discussion, and references.
 For more information, see the Earth and Planetary Sciences Ph.D. and M.S.
-Degree Requirements and Prospectus Guidelines and Meeting Form.
+Degree Requirements and Prospectus Guidelines and Meeting form.

 - Ph.D.
 Requirements